This To Consider When Writing A Will

 It is the Executors who are responsible for looking after the assets of the Estate for any minor children until they attain the age you have selected in your Will.
 The Executor can use the money for the benefit of the minor children if they believe the expenditure is being used for their proper maintenance, support or advancement in life.

 Our Wills also provide that the guardians can use the assets of the Estate for certain expenditures, such as buying a new car if this is required for the care of the children, upgrading or renovating a house, or family holidays.
-It is sometimes worthwhile having a person separate from the guardian in control of the money so that there are checks and balances in place, but this is very dependant on personal circumstances.
+It is sometimes worthwhile having a person separate from the guardian in control of the money so that there are checks and balances in place, but this is very dependent on personal circumstances.

-One of the ultimate questions is “who is going to receive the residue of the Estate”.
+One of the ultimate questions is “Who is going to receive the residue of the Estate”.
 The residue is anything that is left in the Estate after any specific gifts have been dealt with.

 This is where we also discuss what type of Will is needed in the circumstances, such as a testamentary trust or a special disability trust.
 Other articles have discussed in detail the benefits of these structures, but your personal circumstances and family circumstances will ultimately determine which Will we recommend.
 An open discussion between us and yourself is extremely important so that we can structure your affairs to suit the needs of your family.